hyperter96/gitlab-operator/doc/git-over-ssh.md

-# Support for git over SSH
+# Support for Git over SSH

-This document provides configuration guidelines for GitLab's support for git over SSH on various environments/platforms.
+This document provides configuration guidelines for GitLab's support for Git over SSH on various environments/platforms.

 ## Overview